-There are two primary vehicles for delivering OA to research articles: OA journals and OA archives or repositories.
-See more.
+There are two primary vehicles for delivering OA to research articles: OA journals (often referred to as Gold OA) and OA archives or repositories (Green OA):

 AOASG: The Australasian Open Access Support Group website contains excellent information and resources explaining and supporting open access.